Barge collides with Pelican Island Causeway in Texas, causing damage and oil spill

 Emergency management officials and state officials have responded to the scene, along with members of the Galveston police and fire departments, the U.S. Coast Guard, and the Texas Department of Transportation.

-The collision caused an oil spill in the bay, officials said in the news release.
+The collision caused a spill of vacuum gas oil, which can be used to make transportation fuels and other byproducts, according to the Galveston Office of Emergency Management.
+The agency said that the oil had been visually confirmed in the water and said that about six and a half miles of intracoastal waterway had been closed.
 The U.S. Coast Guard is responding to the spill, and will determine its extent and initiate "containment and cleanup processes," officials said.
-The Galveston Office of Emergency Management said that vacuum gas oil, which can be used to make transportation fuels and other by-products, had been visually confirmed in the water and said that about six and a half miles of intracoastal waterway had been closed.

 The barge has a capacity of about 30,000 gallons, officials said.
-The amount that has leaked out is unknown.
+The amount that has leaked out is unknown, but Freed said a "limited amount of product" spilled into the waterway.

+"At this time, there is no product leaking from the barge," Freed said.

 The collision also led to a brief power outage on Pelican Island, Galveston officials said on social media.
 Secondary power has been restored, officials said.